sap-tutorials/Tutorials/tutorials/cp-cf-processvisibility-model-manageevents/cp-cf-processvisibility-model-manageevents.md

 ---
-title: Monitor Events Acquired using the Event Acquisition Application
+title: Monitor Events Acquired Using the Event Acquisition Application
 description: Monitor the events acquired using the Event Acquisition application.
 auto_validation: true
 time: 5